cybernop/infection-prediction/README.md

 * for every adjustment: save table (starting in cell D9, ending in cell Q200733) in tableau_source.xlsx in sheet "x%"
 * add a further column with the value of the adjusted parameter
 * format columns
-* save every sheet as csv file tableau_result_x.csv with x as percentage of adjusted parameter
+* save every sheet as csv file (CSV UTF-8 (durrch Trennzeichen getrennte Datei) tableau_result_x.csv with x as percentage of adjusted parameter
 * upload these csv-files into tableau public and union them together